elif-data/Churn-Analysis-with-R/Churn-Analysis.md

 # Main takeaways:

-1. No significant difference between genders.

-2. Age 55+ customers are the biggest category, and with the highest median spend, too.
-Followed by age 18-24 as highest spend but they are the lowest in population.
+1. The main churn reasons are competitors offering better devices, better deals and the attitude of the support person.
+We need to be more competitive and might need to either train the support team or conduct a survey to measure each support agent's performance.

+2. Customers aged 55 or higher, are the biggest portion of customers with both the highest total and mean spend.

+3. Customers aged 18 to 24 have the second highest total spend but are the lowest in population.
+We might try and increase the number of this population by providing offers this age group might be interested in such as free internet for TikTok.

-3. Married customers brought more revenue on average for this quarter despite having slightly less population in the mix.
+4. Married customers brought more revenue on average for this quarter despite having a slightly less population in the mix.
+We might try to increase the number of married people by providing offers such as a family phone plan.
+We might be able to attract the group aged 18 to 24.

-4.
+5. In terms of tenure, less than one year seems to be the most popular.
+Unfortunately, it has the lowest mean spend.
+The highest mean spend belongs to customers who stayed five to six years.
+Making long term contracts more appealing could help both increase revenue and customer retention.